 That’s the thing with mini habits, they are easy to build upon.

 Mini habits can be created in all areas of your life.
 From personal development to business and everything in between.
-Wherever there are goals and targets to be met you can come up with a tiny version which you can claim as an easy win.
+Wherever there are goals and targets to be met you can come up with a tiny version that you can claim as an easy win.

 Related reading: 10 Tiny Steps Towards a BIG Life

-Obviously the glaring problem with this is that we all strive to be the best in all areas of our lives, and there is very little point in minimising your commitments if what you create instead is a 1000 tiny habits you need to check off in a day, so the scaling down applies across the board.
+Obviously, the glaring problem with this is that we all strive to be the best in all areas of our lives, and there is very little point in minimising your commitments if what you create instead is a 1000 tiny habits you need to check off in a day, so the scaling down applies across the board.
 Don’t try and tackle all areas at once.
 Pick the one which is the most valid to you today and choose how you can turn an unfathomable goal into an achievable one.

 If you are working on personal development, for example, there are 1000’s of ways you can go with that and it’s easy to become overwhelmed.